 Mr. Steven H. Walter is an owner/operator of H&S Farms LLC, a soybean, wheat, and, barley farm and president of Walter Greenhouses, Inc. (vegetables and greenhouse plants).
-He serves as president of Charles County Farm Bureau (agriculture insurance, service, and lobbying organization), director of Maryland Farm Bureau Political Action Committee, Maryland Farm Bureau representative on Southern Maryland Ag Development Commission, and member of the Calvert County Extension Advisory Committee.
+He is also a seasonal worker for Suburban Propane (delivers propane).
+He serves as president and director of Charles County Farm Bureau (agriculture insurance, service, and lobbying organization), director of Maryland Farm Bureau Political Action Committee, Maryland Farm Bureau representative on Southern Maryland Ag Development Commission, and member of the Charles County Extension Advisory Committee.

 Mr. Robert R. Womack is owner and operator of Woodville Farm, Inc., a poultry, beef cattle, and row crop farm.
-He is vice president of Buckingham Cattleman Association (breed promotion and marketing) and a director of Farmers' Cooperative (agricultural products).
+He is vice president of Buckingham Cattleman Association (breed promotion and marketing) and a director of Farmers' Cooperative (agricultural production products).

 In accordance with board policy, the Association pays directors honoraria ranging from \$200 to \$600, for attendance at meetings, committee meetings, conference call meetings, or special assignments.
 Directors are paid a monthly retainer fee of \$200, except for the chairman of the board who receives \$375 and the chairmen of the Audit, Legislative, and Governance committees who receive \$225.
-Total compensation paid to directors as a group was \$150,000 for 2018.
+Total compensation paid to directors as a group was \$151,750 for 2019.
 No director received more than \$5,000 in non-cash compensation during the year.